-The authors would like to thank Dr. R. Doviak for his helpful discussion and feedback about this topic.
-They would also like to thank A. Mancini, S. Duthoit, R. Lebron, D. Hayes, and K. Constien for their interest in this paper and their help in the measurements.
+This work was partially supported by NOAAs National Severe Storms Laboratory under CIMMS cooperative agreement NA11OAR4320072.
+We thank Dr. Richard Doviak for his helpful discussion and feedback about this topics.
+Thanks to A. Mancini, S. Duthoit, R.Lebron, D. Hayes, and K. Constien for their interest in this work, and their help in the measurements.